JohanAOstbye/tdtBIG-d/README.md

 # tdtBIG-d

-this a repository for a group projeckt in TDT4225 - Very Large, Distributed Data Volumes
+this a repository for a group project in TDT4225 - Very Large, Distributed Data Volumes